-The Company designates and accounts for certain interest rate swaps that convert fixed rate investments to floating rate investments as fair value hedges when they met the requirements of the general accounting principles for Derivatives and Hedging.
+During the fourth quarter of 2011 the Company removed the fair value hedge designation for certain interest rate swaps.
+However, prior to the fourth quarter of 2011 the Company designated and reported certain interest rate swaps that convert fixed rate investments to floating rate investments as fair value hedges when they met the requirements of the general accounting principles for Derivatives and Hedging.
 The gain or loss on the hedged item attributable to the hedged benchmark interest rate and the offsetting gain or loss on the related interest rate swaps for the years ended December 31, 2011 and 2010 were (dollars in thousands):

-Type of Fair Value Hedge Hedged Item Reco Gains (Losses) Gains (Losses) Recognized for Recognized for Derivatives Hedged Items rs) For Inv neffectiveness Recognized in vestment Related Gains (Losses) For the year ended Dec ember 31, 2011: Interest rate swaps Fixed rate fixed maturities \$ (785) \$ 1,4 02 \$ 617 For the year ended Dec ember 31, 2010: Interest rate swaps Fixed rate fixed maturities \$ (1,041) \$ 1,5 99 \$ 558 For the year ended Dec ember 31, 2009: Interest rate swaps Fixed rate fixed maturities \$ 1,566 \$ (1,35 0) \$ 216
+Type of Fair Value Hedge Hedged Item Reco s (Losses) gnized for ivatives Reco s (Losses) gnized for ged Items Ineffectiveness Recognized in Investment Related Gains (Losses) For the year ended December 31, 2011: Interest rate swaps Fixed rate fixed maturities \$ (785) \$ 1,402 \$ 617 For the year ended December 31, 2010: Interest rate swaps Fixed rate fixed maturities \$ (1,041) \$ 1,599 \$ 558